Network Centrality and Clustering

 plt.legend(handles = patches)

-Now, the key idea is that using spectral layout, we have placed nodes into a Euclidean space.
+Now, the key idea is that using the spectral layout, we have placed nodes into a Euclidean space.

-So … we could use a standard clustering algorithm in that space.
+This means we could use a standard clustering algorithm in that space.

 Code